osm-search/Nominatim/docs/library/Getting-Started.md

 is done by creating an Nominatim API object.
 This object exposes all the search functions of Nominatim that are also known from its web API.

-This code snippet implements a simple search for the town if 'Brugge':
+This code snippet implements a simple search for the town of 'Brugge':

 !!! example
     === "NominatimAPIAsync"